Skip to content

 Note

-If you're waiting on pending invites, consider following up directly — the workspace won’t activate until everyone accepts.
+If you're waiting on pending invites, consider following up directly—the workspace won’t activate until everyone has accepted their invitation.